joshinitalics/things/README.md

+# Words of the Day generator

+not working. initially tried getting it to read from external websited but can't get it working. oops.

-## simple character name & profile generator.
+# simple character name & profile generator.
 made with Gemini 3 (Fast).
 this is a goofy lil project for personal fun and amusement.